Best RADIUS Server in 2026: Top Cloud RADIUS Solutions for Wi-Fi and Enterprise Networks

 Open Source

 But like many other “free” things, open-source RADIUS servers are an entirely unmanaged service.
 You will need to configure it and deploy it yourself within your organization.
-Furthermore, it may not automatically include any access to a support team, although some open-source RADIUS servers may offer additional support for a variable price.
+Furthermore, it may not include any access to a support team by default, although some open-source RADIUS servers may offer additional support for a variable price.

 Legacy and On-Premise

-For some organizations, on-premise RADIUS servers are the RADIUS servers of choice.
+For some organizations, on-prem RADIUS servers are the preferred choice.
 This could be the case, for example, if you’ve already set up the necessary infrastructure for one in the past or you only have one office location to worry about.

-In many other situations, however, cloud-based RADIUS services are a far superior choice.
+But in many other situations, cloud-based RADIUS services are a far superior choice.
 They don’t require replication across multiple locations, they’re generally simple to deploy, and you don’t have to invest in physical security measures to protect them from local weather conditions or threats.